Mattias Klum: Filmography

-Klum has produced documentary films including Borneo's Rainforest and The Brittle Thread (Asia's Last Lions) with his former wife and colleague Monika Klum and The Linnaeus Expedition with producer Folke Rydén.
+Klum has produced a number of documentary films including Borneo's Rainforest and The Brittle Thread (Asia's Last Lions) with his former wife and colleague Monika Klum and The Linnaeus Expedition with producer Folke Rydén.
 Klum and his team have collaborated on the music video project Funk for Life, with renowned musician Nils Landgren.
 This project supports Médecins Sans Frontières and their work in Kibera, Kenya.